CareSpan-Health/dataset/docs/intro.md

 This is the documentation to dive into

-* Inventory - What's in side?
+* Inventory - What's inside?
+* Dictionary - How to map coded data?
 * Export Package - How to export?

 ## What's inside?

-This [section](./dataset/what-is-inside) will describe what data are stored on CareSpan.
+This [section](./category/inventory) will describe what data are stored on CareSpan.

+## How to map coded data?

+This [section](./category/dictionary) will describe how data are stored on CareSpan are mapped to a value.

 ## How to export?

-This [section](./export/what-is-included) will describe how to export data out of CareSpan
+This [section](./category/export) will describe how to export data out of CareSpan